-An overdraft is a short-term credit facility that most banks can offer with your current account, depending on your creditworthiness.
+An overdraft is a form of loan - a short-term credit facility - that most banks can offer with your current account, depending on your creditworthiness.

-Knowing that your overdraft won’t add more fees if you’ve had a bad month can provide some peace of mind, but generally overdrafts should only be viewed as a form of short-term and occasional credit, rather than an extension to your monthly ‘allowance.’
+If you have a 0% overdraft, knowing that your bank won’t add more fees if you’ve had a bad month can provide some peace of mind, but generally overdrafts should only be viewed as a form of short-term and occasional credit, rather than an extension to your monthly ‘allowance.’

 You can apply for an overdraft during your bank account application.
 If you wish to apply for an overdraft with your existing bank, you can usually do this via the mobile banking app, online banking, over the phone, or in-branch, whichever you prefer.
 Sometimes you will receive a response immediately, or it may take up to a few days if more information is required, or you have applied outside of normal banking hours.
 The same process is required if you wish to extend an existing overdraft.